 - letter of motivation including desired begin of the fellowship (PDF)

 - curriculum vitae; a list of publications, if available (PDF)

-- a brief description of your proposed research project (max.
-5 pages) (PDF)
+- a brief description of your proposed research project including the digital methods (max.
+5 pages, PDF)

 - copies of university certificates and proof of language competence (PDF)